Languages (MFL)

 Lessons across the Key Stages support the skills of speaking, listening, reading and writing:

-- Children are taught to listen attentively to spoken language and respond, joining in with songs, rhymes and games.
+- Through the use of Primary Language Network children are taught to listen attentively to spoken language and respond, joining in with songs, rhymes and games.

 - Children develop an appreciation of a variety of stories, songs, poems and rhymes in Spanish that are delivered through the curriculum content, as well as by native Spanish speakers within the wider school community.